Starring: Art Parkinson, Matthew McConaughey, Charlize Theron, Rooney Mara, Ralph Fiennes, Brenda Vaccaro, George Takei

 Kubo: I’ve never had a meal sitting between anyone before.

-Kubo: Well, I looked after my mother mostly.
+Kubo: I looked after my mother mostly.
 And I told stories about mighty warriors seeking revenge with battles, and monsters, and magic.
 I was pretty good at telling them, not so good at ending them.
 Sometimes I would tell my mother stories about little things.
 Like skimming rocks across the river or catching fireflies in the mulberry fields And when I told those stories, I could see her eyes were mostly clear.
 I could tell she saw me.
 Really saw me.
 I could see her, too.
 Her real self.
 Her spirit trying to fight its way out.
 It was beautiful.

 Beetle: You know something, Kubo?
 Back when you just told stories, before you went on this great adventure, you were still very much a hero.